ipython/ipython/docs/source/install/install.rst

 PyZMQ.
 See the next section for PyZMQ details.

-On a Unix style platform (including OS X), if you want to use :mod:`distribute`, you can just do:
+On a Unix style platform (including OS X), if you want to use :mod:`setuptools`, you can just do:

 .. code-block:: bash